Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/web/shopify-script-old/README.md

 ## Create discount codes in bulk

-If you use the Voucher Network, it's recommended to use a tool to create voucher codes in bulk \
+If you use the Voucher Network, it's recommended to use a tool to create voucher codes in bulk. \
-You can use for example [Bulk Discounts](https://apps.shopify.com/bulk-discounts) to create multiple discount codes at once
+You can use for example [Bulk Discounts](https://apps.shopify.com/bulk-discounts) to create multiple discount codes at once.

 ## Add Sovendus script